 Get more money advice delivered straight to your inbox...

-Making a legally valid will is essential so you can control what happens to your assets after you pass away.
-It's also important to keep your will up-to-date or check it if you haven’t done so in a while - especially if your circumstances have changed, for example if you have new grandchildren, have moved house, got divorced or have had a change in attitude.
+Making a legally valid Will is essential so you can control what happens to your assets after you pass away.
+It's also important to keep your Will up-to-date or check it if you haven’t done so in a while - especially if your circumstances have changed, for example if you have new grandchildren, have moved house, got divorced or have new matters that are close to your heart.

-Having a will can help to minimise the amount of inheritance tax that needs to be paid, so you don't pay more than necessary.
+Having a Will can help to minimise the amount of inheritance tax that needs to be paid (if any), so you don't pay more than necessary.

-Making a will - and keeping it up-to-date - helps you to keep control of your assets.
-If you don't have a will stating who you wish to leave what to, your estate could end up belonging to the Crown or government, so updating your will can ensure your estate goes to the people and causes you love.
-For example, gifts in wills fund over a third of Cancer Research's life-saving research.
+Making a Will - and keeping it up-to-date - helps you to keep control of your assets.
+If you don't have a Will stating who you wish to leave what to, your estate could end up belonging to the Crown or government, so updating your Will can ensure your estate goes to the people and causes you love.
+For example, gifts in Wills fund over a third of Cancer Research UK's life-saving research.

-Once you have taken care of your loved ones, you can leave a gift in your will to causes like Cancer Research UK.
-Gifts in wills are vital to Cancer Research, as it funds them in accelerating their progress, helping them to beat cancer for future generations.
+Once you have taken care of your loved ones, you can leave a gift in your Will to causes like Cancer Research UK.
+Gifts in Wills are vital to Cancer Research UK, as they support the charity to fund research that accelerates progress, helping it to beat cancer for future generations.

-You can leave a particular item of yours to charity in your will.
-Over the years Cancer Research UK have received everything from a stream to antique jewellery, so the type of item left can vary greatly.
+You can leave a particular item of yours to charity in your Will.
+Over the years Cancer Research UK has received everything from a stream to antique jewellery, so the type of item left can vary greatly.

 This is where you leave a gift for someone to use over a period of time.
 When the period agreed has ended, the gift can be passed on to others, for example a charity.

-If you have decided to change something to reflect new circumstances, here's our step-by-step guide to changing your will.
-If you'd like advice, Cancer Research UK have a Free Will Service if you'd like to write or change a will - find out more here.
+If you have decided to change something to reflect new circumstances, here's our step-by-step guide to changing your Will.
+If you'd like advice, Cancer Research UK has a Free Will Service if you'd like to write or change a Will - find out more here.

-To find out more and to request a free Cancer Research UK Gifts in Wills guide, visit their website here or call 0800 077 6644.
+To find out more and to request your free Cancer Research UK Gifts in Wills Guide, please visit cruk.org/willsguide or call 0800 077 6644.